 - Over 1/3 of all Pages Ranking 1, 2 or 3 Use HTTPS | Currently, Google is pushing secure browsing particularly hard, and they will soon be showing much more obvious warning messages to Chrome users when they visit HTTP sites.

 - You should monitor backlinks to your website to ensure you only have quality backlinks pointing to your website, a process called backlink tracking.

 Can I Do SEO for Myself?

-However, if you would rather spend your time focusing on your business, you may decide you need an expert to handle things for you.
+However, if you would rather spend your time focusing on your business, you may decide you need a local expert that you can trust to handle things for you.
 Firms offering SEO services can vary greatly.
 Some have a highly specialized focus, while others take a broader and more general approach.
 We at SYZYGY 1 Media work to align your goals with our skills and expertise to develop a package that fits your marketing need AND your budget.